JanSnieg/ModelowanieFizyczne/README.md

 ### Problems

 Main problem here was to make particle variables easy to get and change.
-I've did all setters, getters and structs in first week so next days will become more efficient.
+I've done all setters, getters and structs in first week so next days would become more efficient.
 And it was much easier to do coloring, fading out and just uplifting particles.
 This took me like one day.
-In the end I've wored on physics and maths, and that was chalenging, but all in all it is looking good.
+In the end I've worked on physics and maths, and that was chalenging, but all in all it is looking good.

 ## Thanks

-My name is Paweł Olszowy, and I'm thankig you for you attention.
+My name is Paweł Olszowy, and thank you for your attention.
-This is miniproject made on my classes.
+This is miniproject made for my classes.